 *Fall admission is available with approval from program coordinator.
 Applications are reviewed in the order in which they are received beginning April 1 but will be considered after that date if space permits.

 The KU degrees in educational leadership are designed for individuals with well-developed academic skills and a strong potential for future leadership.
 Most students in the doctoral program are principals or central office personnel.
-Indications of high promise from all of the following categories
+Indications of high promise from all of the two following categories are considered:

 - Previous Education: A candidate's overall academic record.